1

 Explore

-Although the National Assembly has a residual power to vet and confirm appointments, this does not constitute an effective check and balance on the…
+Although the National Assembly has a residual power to vet and confirm appointments, this does not constitute effective checks and balances on the exercise…

 Explore